7 Ways Depression Affects Your Daily Life, Even If You Seem "Normal"

 One of the things I struggle with the most is that while intellectually I understand that nothing is "wrong," and my depression is causing me to feel a certain way, I can't make my emotions and my brain have a conversation and get on the same page about it.

 Knowing something, and then being able to actually apply it to your life when what you're feeling is the exact opposite is pretty difficult.
 I cry all of the time, usually for "no good reason."
-While some research suggests there is a way to integrate the part of your brain that deals with reason with the part of your brain responsible for emotions, it's not a commonly suggested treatment, nor are they many studies to illustrate its effectiveness.
+While some research suggests there is a way to integrate the part of your brain that deals with reason with the part of your brain responsible for emotions, it's not a commonly suggested treatment, nor are there many studies to illustrate its effectiveness.

 Basically, we're doing the best we can, and if we do have enough courage to open up to you, or to ask for help, please don't dismiss our depression by telling us that we have it all together.
 We already know that's what you see because that's the way we've shown it to you.